 - and avoid of well known migraine trigger foods.

-If in doubt of what food triggers you may have, it may be worth considering some of the following:
+If in doubt about what food triggers your attacks, it may be worth considering some of the following:

 - keep a food diary